SapozhkovEvgenii/restaurant-menu-fastapi/README.md

-Async REST API for a restaurant menu
+Async REST API for a restaurant menu.
+Implemented 3 entities: Menu, Submenu, Dish.
+Dependencies:
+- A menu has submenus that are linked to it.
+- The submenu has dishes.

+Implemented caching.
+Redis is used as a cache storage.

 Technology stack: